Stock market index

-In finance, a stock index, or stock market index, is an index that measures a stock market, or a subset of the stock market, that helps investors compare current stock price levels with past prices to calculate market performance.
+In finance, a stock index, or stock market index, is an index that measures the performance of a stock market, or of a subset of a stock market.
+It helps investors compare current stock price levels with past prices to calculate market performance.

 Two of the primary criteria of an index are that it is investable and transparent: The methods of its construction are specified.
-Investors can invest in a stock market index by buying an index fund, which are structured as either a mutual fund or an exchange-traded fund, and "track" an index.
+Investors may be able to invest in a stock market index by buying an index fund, which is structured as either a mutual fund or an exchange-traded fund, and "tracks" an index.
 The difference between an index fund's performance and the index, if any, is called tracking error.
-For a list of major stock market indices, see List of stock market indices.